pucheng-tan/WordFlow-wiki/Meetings/Other-Meetings.md

 Date: 2020/09/22

 ## Meeting Notes
--short introductions
+-Short introductions

--explained what we're making
+-Explained what we're making

--python module: requests, can import it, use to take in code snippets from the API
+-Python module: requests, can import it, use to take in code snippets from the API

 ## Outcomes
 -Try to find APIs with song lyrics or book excerpts